-V. Therefore, we strongly recommend to the State of the South Sudan to ratify the Enforced Disappearances Convention and to organize the invited for country visit.
+II.
+Therefore, we strongly recommend to the State of Timor Leste to urgently ratify the Convention on Enforced Disappearances, ideally before the passage at the of Timor Leste at working group.

-Calling on each and all to fulfill a nonkilling world, where life can be sustained on Earth, we welcome the delegation of South Sudan to Geneva, the City of Peace, and we wish you, as to all the people of the country, a constructive, successful, enhancing and fulfilling Universal Periodic Review.
-4 The Human Rights Committee, in 2018 in its general comment 36 on the right to life describes it this way: "It is the supreme right from which no derogation is permitted (...).
-The right to life has profound importance both for individuals and for society as a whole.
-It is most precious for its own sake as a right that inheres in every human being, but it also constitutes a fundamental right whose effective protection is the prerequisite for the enjoyment of all other human rights (...)".

-https://tbinternet.ohchr.org/Treaties/CCPR/Shared%20Documents/1_Global/CCPR_C_GC_36_8785_E.pdf
+Calling on each and all to fulfill a nonkilling world

+where life can be sustained on Earth,

+we welcome the delegation of Timor Leste

+to Geneva,

+the City of Peace,

+and we wish you,

+as to all the people of the country,

+a beneficial, constructive, successful, enhancing and fulfilling

+Universal Periodic Review.

+https://tbinternet.ohchr.org/Treaties/CCPR/Shared%20Documents/1 Global/CCPR C GC 36 8785 E.pdf